 Advantages of ADRs for Indian Investors

-- Potential for High Growth: Many of the companies listed via ADRs are global giants in technology, healthcare, and manufacturing, sectors that have demonstrated long-term growth potential.
+- Potential for High Growth: Many of the companies listed via ADRs are global giants in technology, healthcare, and manufacturing, sectors that have historically demonstrated long-term growth potential.

 - Regulatory Ease: ADRs make it easier to invest in foreign companies without the complexities of navigating foreign regulatory environments or multiple stock exchanges.